 Furthermore, the European Court of Human Rights stated in the case of Autronic AG v.
 Switzerland that the right of freedom of expression “applies not only to the content of information but also to the means of transmission or reception since any restriction imposed on the means necessarily interferes with the right to receive information.”
 Similarly, owing to the strong free speech protection guaranteed by the First Amendment in the United States, courts have consistently struck down laws that seek to regulate cyber speech.
 This is best evidenced by the 1997 decision of the United States Supreme Court in Reno v.
 ACLU in which the Court held relevant provisions of the Communications Decency Act (CDA), that sought to prohibit the transmission of “indecent” and “patently offensive” material to minors, unconstitutional on the ground that the provisions lacked the requisite precision and would prevent adults from accessing a large amount of protected speech.
 Similarly, the CDA and the Safe Harbour provisions of the Digital Millennium Copyright Act provide unparalleled protection to Internet intermediaries as a result of which websites like Ripoff Reports, which are known for hosting defamatory content, have been repeatedly not held liable.

 In a landmark resolution in 2012, the UN Human Rights Council lauded the rise of the internet as a powerful democratizing force and urged all states to structure their legal regimes in such a way as to promote free speech in cyberspace.
 Many thinkers argue that the strongest manifestation of the principles that undergird this resolution can be found in Brazil’s new internet law, Marco Civil Da Internet, which recognizes the importance of net neutrality and digital privacy in protecting cyber speech and acknowledges that an open and free internet lies at the heart of a thriving democracy.
+It doesn’t matter where you live though, there are many different laws that all individuals and businesses must consider when using the internet.
+To make sure that you’re following all relevant legal matters, you may want to think about contacting an internet attorney who will be able to thoroughly discuss all your rights with you so that you comply with these legal rules and regulations.

 However, it is dismaying to note that most countries have, advertently or inadvertently, violated their obligations under international law by imposing vaguely defined restrictions on cyber speech that, in effect, give law enforcement agencies unbridled power to punish individuals for posting material that they, subjectively, find unacceptable.
 Qatar, for example, prides itself on being an ‘information society’, and yet criminalizes publication of online content that is deemed harmful to the country’s “social values” or “general order” as well as the sharing of such content, thereby implying that an individual could face a jail term for a mere Retweet.
 Similarly, Turkey, which has more than 40 million Internet users, prohibits the publication of online content that is regarded as an “insult to Turkishness” or undermines the reputation of Atatürk, the founder of the modern Turkish state.
 In 2012, in the case of Ahmet Yildirim v.
 Turkey, the European Court of Human Rights held that the existing legal framework in Turkey is inadequate to provide robust protection to cyber speech and can easily be misused.
 Turkey’s desire to curb free speech on the Internet is best evidenced by the imposition of a ban on Twitter in 2014, following a cryptic warning by the country’s President, Recep Tayyip Erdogan, that the government would “eradicate Twitter”.
+Thankfully websites such as Avoid Censorship exist to provide means for people to move around these blocks, but the fact that they exist in the first place is concerning.

 Furthermore, it is no secret that, after retaking the presidency in 2012, Vladimir Putin has made a concerted effort to systematically curb cyber speech in Russia, by making it compulsory for bloggers who have more than 3,000 readers to share their residential address and other confidential details with the government, in a bid to thwart the use of the internet for criticizing the Kremlin’s repressive policies.
 Finally, a large array of other countries like China, Cuba, Thailand and Kyrgyzstan have come in for sharp criticism for their efforts to regulate the internet in ways that undercut its empowering potential.